tonyjoanes/APICodeChallenge/README.md

 `dotnet test`

-Using package manager update the database
+Using package manager update the database from the `AppointmentManager.Data` project context

 `Update-Database`